ErvinRacz/news_api/README.md

 Note!
 This will install all the dependencies required for running the whole stack.
 To have those dependencies available, just CD to the news api project in your shell.
 Learn more about [devshell](https://nixos.wiki/wiki/Development_environment_with_nix-shell).

-5. Normally the secret shouldn't be shared in a readme, but for the sake of simplifying testing, here it is.
-Unlock `GNEWS API KEY` secret by running in the root dir: `git-crypt unlock .git-crypt-key`

 6. Build the docker image, start colima, apply the full-stack deployment, use port forwarding by only this command: `just docker-build && just full-stack`

-7. Test if the API is available:
+7. Open up a new shell and test if the API is available:

 ```bash
 curl -X GET "http://localhost:8000/news?n=5" -H "Accept: application/json" | jq